rkiel/git-utilities/FEATURE.md

 feature start my new feature
 ```

-For example, a new branch will be created called `rkiel-master-my-new-feature`
+For example, a new branch will be created called `rkiel-main-my-new-feature`

 #### Commit